simondhalliday/simondhalliday.github.io/research.md

 layout: page
 ---
 ## Books
 - *Microeonomics: Competition, Conflict and Coordination* with Samuel Bowles.
 See the website for the book here: [simondhalliday.com/microeconomics](http://simondhalliday.com/microeconomics).
-The book was publishedin July 2022 with Oxford University Press.
-The book is available throug OUP here: [global.oup.com/academic/product/microeconomics-9780198843207](https://global.oup.com/academic/product/microeconomics-9780198843207).
+The book was published in July 2022 with Oxford University Press.
+The book is available through OUP here: [global.oup.com/academic/product/microeconomics-9780198843207](https://global.oup.com/academic/product/microeconomics-9780198843207).

 ## Peer-Reviewed Publications